 Jane Tors, APR (since 1995)

 I set off on the road to accreditation not knowing that the course of study would be more significant than earning accreditation itself.
-It is typical that a public relations practitioner will move from tactician to strategist over his or her career.
 Studying for the APR exam, especially with a study group that involves experienced professionals as discussion leaders, changed the way I approached my job and accelerated my own progression to becoming a strategist.
 While I place great value on the source of study, earning accreditation is valuable and signifies a commitment to professionalism and ethical practice.
 It is an advantage in an increasingly competitive job market.